Email Marketing Is Here To Stay

 The first step to launch your email campaign is to properly segment your audience.
 Segmentation will allow you to create a targeted audience that will yield the best results for your campaigns.

-You can segment your audience by how your subscriber joined your list, past purchases, common interests, or by current or past members.
-Once you have all your audience set up, you will be able to further segment your audience based upon past campaign results by measuring their engagement level with your emails.
-You can measurement the level of engagement of your subscribers by emails opened, website clicks, or by website forms filled out.
+First segment your audience by how they joined your list.
+Sort by past purchases, common interests, or by current or past members.
+Next, further segment your audience based upon past campaign results.
+Simply measure their engagement level with your past emails.
+Measure their level of engagement by checking the stats for emails opened, website clicks, or by website forms filled out.

 1. New Content Announcement